Quantifying incompatibility of quantum measurements through non-commutativity: Introduction

 Another notion of compatibility found in literature is that of \textbf{non-disturbance}~\cite{ND}.
 This notion has a well-defined operational meaning: we say that measurements $E$ and $F$ are non-disturbing if it is possible to perform $E$ without affecting the statistics of the subsequent measurement $F$ on a single copy of the system.
 Clearly, this definition implies that $E$ and $F$ are not treated on equal footing and indeed the notion of non-disturbance, unlike all the other notions considered in this work, is not symmetric \cite{ND}.
 This asymmetry is a natural consequence of the definition, but it shows that non-disturbance should not be compared with the other notions of incompatibility.\footnote{Nevertheless, for the special case of projective measurements on a qubit there exists a quantitative measure of non-disturbance, which turns out to be closely related to the incompatibility measures defined in this work (see Section V.A of Ref.~\cite{ND}).}

 The most restrictive, and arguably the simplest notion of compatibility corresponds to \textbf{commutativity} of the measurement operators.
-The set of commuting measurements is not jointly convex, but it is easy to check, whether a pair of measurements commutes.
-Even though, as mentioned at the beginning, the phenomenon of non-commutativity goes back to the early days of quantum mechanics, we are not aware of any attempts at quantifying it, which is precisely the main focus of this work.
+The set of commuting measurements is not jointly convex, but it is easy to check, whether a pair of measurements commutes.\footnote{It is worth pointing out that an interesting connection between joint measurability of measurements and commutativity of their Naimark dilations has been proven for pairs~\cite{BENEDUCI2017197} and larger sets of measurements~\cite{mitra2021characterizing}.} Even though, as mentioned at the beginning, the phenomenon of non-commutativity goes back to the early days of quantum mechanics, we are not aware of any attempts at quantifying it, which is precisely the main focus of this work.

 In this work we propose a family of measures based on non-commutativity and we study their properties.
 We show that they exhibit some natural properties that an incompatibility measure should satisfy, e.g.~they are invariant under unitaries and they do not increase under post-processing.
 We compute the largest value of these measures in a fixed dimension and we fully characterize the pairs of measurements that achieve it, which leads to a natural generalisation of mutually unbiased bases.
 We also investigate the behavior of the measures under different types of compositions.
 Finally, we show that any measurements which are maximally incompatible according to our measures must be maximally incompatible according to one of the robustness-based incompatibility measures, but we do not know whether the reverse statement holds.
 For the special case of rank-1 projective measurements we derive a quantitative relation between commutation-based incompatibility and two operational scenarios: performance in a QRAC and entropic uncertainty relations.